 You should always try to travel in groups or with a friend when on campus or around the residence halls.
 Remain in lighted areas whenever possible and stay alert.
 In this day and age students walk around campus while talking or texting on their cell phone, listening to their mp3 player, and much, much more.
 Please think of walking around campus as you might think of driving on a busy street or highway.
 Minimizing distractions and being aware of your surroundings is always the best way to prevent situations that will compromise your safety.

-Be very cognizant of how you and your friends represent themselves online.
+Be very cognizant of how you represent yourself online.
 This is especially important when using social networking sites such as Facebook.
 While these sites can be extremely helpful for finding and keeping in touch with friends, they also can lead to dangerous interactions with people you do not know well.
 UH encourages you to be careful to not post personal information including addresses, phone numbers, and in some cases photos.
-Please contact your RA or HD if you ever have a concern about your safety or that of someone else as it relates to activity on one of these sites.
+Please contact your RA or Coordinator if you ever have a concern about your safety or that of someone else as it relates to activity on one of these sites.